Last updated on August 18th, 2024 at 04:30 pm

 Coneflower

 Coneflower (Echinacea) blooms come in a daisy-like form, but with a much more prominent center.
 Flowers are most commonly found in purple, but cultivars can be pink, red, orange, white, yellow, and even green.
 The seedheads are a great food source for birds during the colder months.
-Make sure to check the plant size on the tag, as some varieties grow quite tall while others stay more compact.
+Make sure to check the mature plant size on the tag, as some varieties grow quite tall while others stay more compact.

 Find coneflower care information here.